Hoy-Hoy!: Content

 Three of the live numbers ("Skin It Back", "Red Streamliner" and "Teenage Nervous Breakdown") were recorded in August 1977 at the Lisner Auditorium in Washington DC for the live Waiting For Columbus album.
-These were later included on the 2002 deluxe edition.
+These were later included on the 2002 and 2022 deluxe editions of that album.
 The performance of "Red Streamliner" features Michael McDonald and Patrick Simmons of the Doobie Brothers on backing vocals.
 "The Fan" was recorded live at Ultrasonic Studios in Hempstead, New York on September 19, 1974.